R2H: Building Multimodal Navigation Helpers that Respond to Help Requests: The R2H Benchmark

 \subsection{Metrics}

-Since we aim to evaluate how capable the response generated by helper agents is in helping the task performer, we adopt the metrics for task completion: Goal Progress (GP), evaluating the distance of the progress made towards the destination, where it is computed as the trajectory length, deducted by the remaining trajectory from the current location to the destination viewpoint; Success Rate (SR), showing the ratio of tasks being completed successfully; Success weighted by inverse Path Length (SPL) \cite{anderson2018vision} or Path Weighted Success Rate (PWSR) \cite{gao2022dialfred}: measuring the Success Rate weighted by the total length of the navigation trajectory.
+Since we aim to evaluate how capable the response generated by helper agents is in helping the task performer, we adopt the primary metrics for task completion from each dataset: Goal Progress (GP) in CVDN evaluates the distance of the progress made towards the destination, where it is computed as the trajectory length, deducted by the remaining trajectory from the current location to the destination viewpoint; Success Rate (SR) in DialFRED, shows the ratio of tasks being completed successfully; Success weighted by inverse Path Length (SPL) \cite{anderson2018vision} as the dominant metric in AVDN measures the Success Rate weighted by the total length of the navigation trajectory.